wp-plugins/yop-poll/readme.txt

 This plugin was especially designed for flexibility and it is very easy to use.
 We don't expect you to encounter serious issues, but we included a list with some logical questions that you may find useful.

 1. How can I create a poll?
 	a.
-Go to your YOP Poll menu and select the "Add New Yop Poll” option.
+Go to your YOP Poll menu and select the "Add New Yop Poll" option.
 	b.
 Fill the required information according to the examples we included: name, question, answers (add additional ones if you need), select the start/end date for your poll, and decide on the advanced settings for results, votes, voters, accessibility etc.
 	c.
-Once you decided on all your poll details, click on "Save”.
+Once you decided on all your poll details, click on "Save".
 	d.
-To view your new poll access "All YOP Polls” from your main menu and choose the corresponding entry from the list.
+To view your new poll access "All YOP Polls" from your main menu and choose the corresponding entry from the list.

 2. How can I link a poll to my webpage?
 	a.
-Find out the ID assigned to poll by accessing "All YOP Polls”.
+Find out the ID assigned to poll by accessing "All YOP Polls".
 	Locate your poll and notice the ID on the left, before the name section.
 	b.
 Copy the following shortcode and paste it in your page: [yop_poll id="ID"] For instance, if the poll you want to display has the ID=15 the code will be: [yop_poll id="15"].